knative/eventing/DEVELOPMENT.md

 export KO_DOCKER_REPO='gcr.io/my-gcloud-project-id'
 ```

-> :information_source: You can use the command `export KO_DEFAULTPLATFORMS=linux/amd64, arm64` to set the correct architecture according to your local machine.
+> :information_source: You can use the command `export KO_DEFAULTPLATFORMS=linux/amd64,linux/arm64` to set the correct architectures according to your local machine.

 ### Checkout your fork